 Holmok has a Bachelor of Science degree in Heath Care Administration/Business Administration from Alfred University.
 She is also a member of the NSCAA and holds a NYS coaching certificate.

-Holmok also coaches track & field, including serving as interim head coach in 2017, and teaches physical education classes.
+Holmok also coaches track & field and teaches physical education classes.

 Overall Alfred State Record (2nd stint): 119-60-10 (51-33-4 NCAA DIII)